Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-- metaphorical, structured with loose stanzas and creatively put together with a mix of new and old language.
+- metaphorical, structured with loose stanzas and creatively combined with a mix of new and old language.

 They can be wide-ranging in expression: personal, political, social, historical and religious.

-Music and rhythm can play an important role in how praise songs are performed and this is reflected in the lyrical style of this particular poem.
+Music and rhythm can play an important role in how praise songs are performed; this is reflected in the lyrical style of this particular poem.